This page is aimed at new students who do not have a current visa to study in the UK, and who need to apply for a Student visa from overseas.

 The online visa application form will ask if you have a second nationality.
 It is up to you which nationality will be your primary nationality for this visa application, the visa requirements will be the same except for some special arrangements for low risk nationals (See Differential Evidence Requirement).

-The UKVI will issue you a new BRP when you arrive in the UK.
+UKVI will issue you with a new BRP when you arrive in the UK.
 Please see section "After You Apply" for more information about this.

 Financial evidence is a key part of the visa application.
-Incorrect financial evidence is the most common reason that Student visa applications to be refused, so we encourage all students to check their financial evidence with us before they apply for their visa.
+Incorrect financial evidence is the most common reason for Student visa applications being refused.
+This is why the CAS Shield questionnaire also asks for the submission of financial evidence.

 This section contains a lot of information, but it is very important that you understand it.
-Please click for our separate financial evidence page.
+For more information, please visit our separate financial evidence page.

-As part of your Student visa application, you must provide the academic qualifications that Aston university assessed to give you an unconditional offer.
-This will usually be a copy of the Degree Certificate or Transcript.
+As part of your Student Visa application, you must provide the academic qualifications that Aston University assessed to give you an unconditional offer.
+This will usually be the Degree Certificate or Transcript.

-The Home Office need to see this as proof you have successfully obtained that qualification.
+UKVI need to see this as proof that you have successfully obtained that qualification.
 Your CAS will state exactly which qualification you need to provide.

-*Waiting to confirm that you have completed a course can be one of the biggest reasons for delays in CAS production.
+Waiting to confirm that you have completed a course can be one of the biggest reasons for delays in CAS issuance.

-The original academic qualification will usually be an official certificate or transcript but can include any English Language Tests too (e.g. IELTS)
+The original academic qualification will usually be an official certificate or transcript but can also include any English Language Tests (e.g. IELTS)

 The qualification must show: